marwitz93j/req/README.md

 # req
-This is a modification of the README.md file for "Homeworkd Simple Git" assignment.
+This is a modification of the README.md file for "Homework Simple Git" assignment.